 Try physical therapy

 You may benefit from therapy to help you maintain balance and reduce muscle weakness.
-Speak to your doctor for a referral.
+Speak to your health care provider for a referral.

 Should I take herbal products if I have MS?

 You may have tried different herbal products, such as St. John's wort, ginseng, echinacea and valerian, to improve or prevent MS symptoms.
 Right now, no herbal products are recommended for MS due to safety concerns.
 Some herbs can react badly with the medicines you are taking.
-If you do choose to take herbal products, make sure to discuss it with your doctor, Registered Dietitian or pharmacist.
+If you do choose to take herbal products, make sure to discuss it with your dietitian, health care provider or pharmacist.

 You may also be interested in: